resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity:** Get everyone to click on the "Get Support" link in the resultant page.

 This is the important page if you want to reach out and get help.
-There is documented a process that Research Cloud would like you to follow when you reach out to get help.
+Here NeCTAR document the process that they would like you to follow when you reach out to get help.

 1. Check to see if the Research Cloud is OK
 2. Check to see if anyone else has experienced your problem
 3. Finally, try to get help.

-This process is there to try and save everyone time and effort on the Research Cloud side.
+This process is there to try and save everyone time and effort on the NeCTAR side.
 We are getting a lot of cloud for free.
 If we can lessen the amount of work that Research Cloud’s staff do we can get more of the cloud to use.
 It seems fair to me.